google/oss-fuzz/docs/new_target.md

-# Setting up fuzzers for a new target
+# Setting up New Target

 Fuzzer build configurations are placed into [`targets/`](https://github.com/google/oss-fuzz/tree/master/targets) subdirectories of the [oss-fuzz repo] on GitHub.